Amantadine (By mouth)

 - Medicine to treat urinary problems (incontinence)

 - This medicine may interfere with vaccines.
 Ask your doctor before you get a flu shot or any other vaccines.
-Do not use Symmetrel® if you have received the nasal flu vaccine (live attenuated influenza vaccine) in the past 2 weeks or if you will receive the vaccine within 48 hours, unless your doctor says it is okay.
+You should not receive the nasal flu vaccine (live attenuated influenza vaccine) during treatment with this medicine.

 - Do not drink alcohol while you are using this medicine.